ndomar/megasoft-14/FrameworkTask/Component1/README.md

 	}
 }.execute("URL PATH HERE" , json.toString() );
 ```
 The JSON returned is in the form of string , use JSONObject class or JSONArray class to parse this string.
-The same goes for the get and delete requests but they don't have the second argument in the execute method wich is the body.
+The same goes for the get and delete requests but they don't have the second argument in the execute method which is the body.

 ### Notes
 * GET and DELETE methods don't have a body.